mathana96/movie-recommender/README.md

 * Rate random movies –– Users are shown random movies (limited by number of movies in database) which they have not rated and prompts them for a rating.

 * Search movies –– Users are allowed to search the movie database.
 Results are filtered based on their input/prefix.
-They may use this feature to otain a movie ID before rating it.
+They may use this feature to obtain a movie ID before rating it.

 * Top 10 movies of all time –– A list of the 10 highest rated movies is displayed.
 They are ranked based on average user ratings.